micheles/micheles.github.io/_posts/2016-01-14-the-tiling-calculator-1.md

 model and filtering them with respect to the current tile: 2,352 s, which means 39 minutes.

-The Zurich cluster has 192 nodes and the total time spent in the tasks is around 370,000 seconds: so if we has perfect work distribution the computation should take 370,000 s / 192 = 32 minutes.
+The Zurich cluster has 160 nodes and the total time spent in the tasks is around 370,000 seconds: so if we has perfect work distribution the computation should take 370,000 s / 160 = 38 minutes.
 Instead the execute phase takes 67 minutes.
 There is clearly room for improvement.
-By optimizing the task distribution we should be able to double the speed (at maximum).
+By optimizing the task distribution we should be able to nearly double the speed.

 In general it is best to have few tiles to avoid idle time; however using too few tiles may produce a slower computation.
 As you see